mootools/mootools-core/Docs/Element/Element.md

 Element Method: getElementById {#Element:getElementById}
 --------------------------------------------------------

-Gets the element with the specified id found inside this Element.
+Gets the element with the specified id found inside the current Element.

 ### Syntax: